 Many people do this without realizing it.
 You focus solely on yourself, talk only about yourself, and often don’t care what others around you have to say.
 You think you’re the only one that matters.
 If this is you, it’s time to change.
 No one wants to be friend with someone who only cares about themselves.

 2. You Focus on Outer Beauty, Ignoring What’s Inside

 Surprisingly, true beauty comes from within your heart, body, and soul.
-Your physical appearance isn’t what should matter, but people with unattractive behaviors think that outer beauty is all that matters.
+Your physical appearance isn’t something that matters the most, but people with unattractive behaviors think that outer beauty is all that matters.
 Take a look in the mirror – deep within yourself – and you might see what lies beneath.
 An ugly person.
 Unless you change your way of thinking.

 3. You are Always in Competition

 Are you the person who has to be better than everyone else, see more, do more?
 If so, you’re an unattractive person.
-You should be more caring towards your friends, and let them have their moment.
+You should care more about your friends, and let them have their moment.
 If they overcame their fear of heights and climbed 10 feet in the air, don’t say, “That’s all?
 I’ve climbed 30 feet!”
 Instead say, “Wow!
 That’s awesome.
 I’m really proud of you.”